 The men all clapped as Winifred hid her head under Jack cloak, blushing from head to toe.

-Jack, sitting higher and prouder than any had seen him, wore a streak of his child-bride-to-be’s maiden blood across his face, just as a noble hunter would blood himself with a fox’s live blood.
+Jack, sitting higher and prouder than any had seen him, wore a streak of his bride-to-be’s maiden blood across his face, just as a noble hunter would mark himself with a fox’s life blood.
 That image became the icon of what became one of the most interesting marriages in all of England.